Inflation Calculator

 Here's how it works in practice.
 The BLS sends data collectors to thousands of retail stores, service providers, and rental units across the country to record prices for roughly 80,000 items every month.
 Those prices are weighted based on how much of the average consumer's budget goes to each category.
 Housing, for example, carries the heaviest weight because it's the largest expense for most Americans.

 The CPI is expressed as an index relative to a base period, currently set at 1982-1984 equaling 100.
-So when you hear that the CPI stands at 314, it means prices have risen approximately 214% since the early 1980s.
+So when the annual CPI stands at 321.9, as it did in 2025, it means prices have roughly tripled since the early 1980s.
 Year-over-year changes in the CPI give us the inflation rate that dominates headlines.
 It's worth noting that the CPI isn't perfect.
 It doesn't capture every person's experience because individual spending patterns vary widely.
 Someone who spends heavily on healthcare will feel inflation differently than someone whose biggest expense is gasoline.

 A Brief Look at US Inflation History